pilleatus/orientdb-tutorial-distributed-database/gitbook/set_up_ddbms.md

 ```

-in this example the method will create these three clusters:
+In this example the method will create these three clusters:
 * customer_eu
 * customer_usa
 * customer_china